egonz/old_sql/README.md

 	# Tabs or spaces can optionally be used between "cells" for
 	# ease of reading.
 	#
-	# All uppercase Labels are bolded and converted to capitalized
+	# All uppercase labels are bolded and converted to capitalized
 	# words for the jqgrid, and HTML table report views.

 	id,							name